lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-06-11-clustering.md

 {% include figure.html
    src="/assets/images/posts/ml/clustering/18_0.jpg"
-   alt="The Boston Dataset: (a) the features in their original value range, and (b) features were scaled in order to have mean 0 and standard deviation 1." figcaption="Figure 2: The Boston Dataset: (a) the features in their original value range, and (b) features were scaled in order to have mean 0 and standard deviation 1." %}
+   alt="The Boston Dataset: (a) the features in their original value range, and (b) features were scaled in order to have mean 0 and standard deviation 1." caption="The Boston Dataset: (a) the features in their original value range, and (b) features were scaled in order to have mean 0 and standard deviation 1." %}

 ### TF-Flowers